'Scotland's glacier' melts away

 Stirling-based Iain Cameron, who seeks out and records snow that survives on Scotland's highest mountains, had earlier forecast that the Sphinx was at risk of melting away.

-Mild and wet weather during the most recent winter was a major factor in reducing the snow patch's chances of survival.
+Mild and wet conditions during the most recent winter were a major factor in reducing the snow patch's chances of survival.

 In August, for the first time in 11 years, there was no snow on Britain's highest mountain, Ben Nevis.